 The 3,125 mm wheelbase is 35 mm longer than the current LS long-wheelbase model.

 Helping to provide the uncanny ride and handling balance in the new LS is the latest generation of a chassis control technology known as Vehicle Dynamics Integrated Management (VDIM).
 This system implements cooperative control of all vehicle subsystems – braking, steering, powertrain, and suspension – to control basic longitudinal, lateral and vertical motion as well as yaw, roll and pitch.
 Optimal control of these motions helps to enable exceptional ride comfort, enhanced traction and safety and handling agility.

 “The LS is the flagship of the Lexus brand,” said Chief Designer Koichi Suga.
 “More than any other model, it embodies the history and image of Lexus and serves as a symbol for everything the brand stands for.”
-Lexus designers took full advantage of the new platform, with its lower profile and length on par with that of a prestige long-wheelbase sedan, to give the new LS a stretched, ground-hugging appearance.
+Lexus designers took full advantage of the new platform, with its lower profile and length on par with that of a prestige long-wheelbase saloon, to give the new LS a stretched, ground-hugging appearance.
 Compared to the current LS, the new model is about 15 mm lower, while the bonet and boot are approximately 30 mm and 41 mm lower, respectively.

 Creating a new standard of flagship luxury is not simply a matter of adding more features.
 Inspired by the omotenashi principle, Lexus sought to instil the new LS cabin with luxury that welcomes and envelops the occupants while treating the driver like a partner.

 “I suggest that you simply open the door and experience that immediate, intuitive sense that you’re looking at an interior that is unlike any luxury car before,” said Chief Designer Suga.